rggoria/ci-portfolio-website/readme.rst

 Step-by-step Installation:

-1. For github clone
+1. For Github Clone
     - Open your htdocs folder and open the terminal
     - Paste this code on the terminal: git clone https://github.com/rggoria/ci-portfolio-website.git
     - Run your preferred browser then typed localhost/ci-portfolio-website

-    Note: make sure your php server is running
+Note: Make sure your php server is running

-2. For download zip
+2. For Download ZIP
-    - Extract the zip file
+    - Extract the ZIP file
     - Then open the folder then you can see the filename: ci-portfolio-website-main
     - Rename the folder: ci-portfolio-website-main into ci-portfolio-website
     - Move the ci-portfolio-website file on the htdocs folder
     - Run your preferred browser then typed localhost/ci-portfolio-website

-    Note: make sure your php server is running
+Note: Make sure your php server is running